MR-VL/Consolidev/SQL_DUMP/SQLDUMP.md

 Do not worry about the SQLDUMP file or the pics folder

 ### Your folder should look something like this.<br>
-We may have more files in the future, this is just documentation
+We may have more files in the future, this is just documentation<br>
 ![img.png](pics/img3.png)

 # Upload everything else and create pull request